The Presenter Information Guide (PDF printable version) provides detailed information for Prospective Speakers.

 The primary audience for ECCE Speaker Series events is UIS undergraduate students enrolled in UNI 301.
 Our events are free and open to the public, so campus constituents and community members are welcome to attend as well.
 Size of the audience may range from 20-200 depending on interest in the topic and size of the venue.

 Speaker Series events vary in length depending on the type of event.
 Ideally a lecture or panel format should fall within the range of 45-60 minutes followed by 15 to 20-minutes of productive Q&A or discussion.
 Any event projected to exceed two hours should be discussed with the Speaker Series program coordinator in advance.

 Presentation Content Tied to ECCE Relevance

 The Engaged Citizenship Common Experience (ECCE) is an interdisciplinary curriculum, so offering multiple perspectives or discussing the intersections of disciplinary approaches is encouraged.
-At least one of the six learning outcomes/themes of engaged citizenship below must be reflected in your presentation and audience engagement.
+At least two of the six learning outcomes/themes of engaged citizenship below must be reflected in your presentation and audience engagement.